innocent-mbele/azure-cloud-labs/azure-managed-disks/README.md

 ### SSH Access

-**Verification:** Successfully connected to the virtual machine using SSH to prepare the disk.
+Shows a successful SSH connection to the virtual machine for disk configuration.

 ![SSH Access](screenshots/03-attached-disk-ssh-access.png)